aryansoni13/TrustWaveAI-A-Deepfake-Detection-System/README.md

 We welcome contributions!
 Whether you have ideas for improvements, feature requests, or bug reports, feel free to submit an issue or create a pull request.
 For major changes, please open an issue first to discuss the proposed alterations.

-Don't forget to ⭐ Star this repository to show your support!
+Don't forget to ⭐ Star this repository!

 Thank you for using TrustWave AI DeepFake Detection System!